新加坡华语资料库

 ETYMOLOGY

-• Its Chinese name "叻沙" is the transliteration of the term "laksa".
+• The dish is usually written in Chinese as “叻沙” in Singapore.
+It is the transliteration of the word “laksa”.

-• Laksa is said to be a dish that combines Chinese and Melaka culture.
-It existed as early as in the 19th century and was later introduced into Singapore.
+• Laksa is said to be a dish that combines Chinese and Melakan culture.
+It existed as early as the 19th century and was later introduced into Singapore.

-• There are different beliefs on the origins of laksa.
-Some believe that the word "laksa" originated from a Persian word - lakhsha, which means "rice noodle".
-Others believe that it came from the Sanskrit word - lakhsha, which means "ten thousand", referring to the large number of ingredients used in making the dish, which includes turmeric, galangal, lemongrass, candlenut, dried shrimps, red chili paste, coconut milk and laksa leaves.
+• There are different beliefs about the origins of laksa.
+Some believe that the word “laksa” comes from the Persian word lakhsha, which means “rice noodle”.
+Others believe that it comes from the Sanskrit word laksha, which means “ten thousand”, referring to the large number of ingredients used in making the dish, including turmeric, galangal, lemongrass, candlenut, dried shrimps, red chilli paste, coconut milk and laksa leaves.

 例句